 Sea wave formation and movement are also to be regarded as part of the hydro-meteorological conditions affecting sailing.
 Waves are generated by the wind and the wind pressure on the sea water.
-The effect of the wind on a wheat field.
+The effect of the wind on the sea surface is analogous to the effect of the wind on a wheat field.
 The water particles do not move along with the wave, they only rise and fall, moving not just vertically up and down, but in closed orbits resembling circles.
 The actual shifting of the water mass is indeed very little.
-It rather oscillates around its equilibrium position, where the displacement of water mass leads to a change in the wave crest, which determines the wavelength ( $\lambda$ ) and its period (t).
+It rather oscillates around its equilibrium position, where the displacement of water mass leads to a change in the wave crest, which determines the wavelength (λ) and its period (t).

 Wave height is crucial to sailing as currents are formed on the water, which speed and direction vary across the sea surface.
 At the wave crest, the current coincides with the movement of the wave, however, at the wave trough, it goes backwards in relation to the movement of the waves.
 The intensity of this surface current is proportional to its velocity.
-Therefore, the effect of the surface current on a sailing ship will vary depending on her course, the ratio of the wavelength ( $\lambda$ ) to the length of the ship (L) and the position of the hull relative to the wave.
+Therefore, the effect of the surface current on a sailing ship will vary depending on her course, the ratio of the wavelength (λ) to the length of the ship (L) and the position of the hull relative to the wave.